data-dependent/osrs-guides/trap_resetting.md

 <div style="text-align:center"><img src="https://i.imgur.com/xVJZOuv.gif" alt='4t resetting nonadjacent traps' width=500>

 In the clip, we start off by doing 5t trap resetting.
 The full method based on this does all of the following on every fourth tick: lays a trap, delays the skilling timer, and moves; in the three ticks between laying the traps, we pick up traps.
+Notice that the traps can be as far apart as we can move in one ticks.

 When hunting black chinchompas in the wilderness, the same method works.
 However, we can instead lay a trap and start picking up an adjacent trap on the same tick, and then move immediately after picking up the trap, as shown below